franckalbinet/mistocr/nbs/files/test/md_enriched/resnet/page_6.md

 ![img-4.jpeg](img-4.jpeg)
 AI-generated image description:
 ___
-This is a technical architectural diagram showing two parallel residual block structures, commonly found in neural network architectures like ResNet.

-Left block (64-d):
-- Input: 64-dimensional feature map
-- First layer: 3x3 convolution with 64 filters, followed by ReLU activation
-- Second layer: 3x3 convolution with 64 filters
-- Skip connection: Direct path from input bypassing the two convolutional layers
-- Addition operation (⊕): Combines the skip connection with the processed features
-- Final ReLU activation after the addition

-Right block (256-d):
-- Input: 256-dimensional feature map
-- First layer: 1x1 convolution with 64 filters (dimensionality reduction), followed by ReLU
-- Second layer: 3x3 convolution with 64 filters, followed by ReLU
-- Third layer: 1x1 convolution with 256 filters (dimensionality expansion)
-- Skip connection: Direct path from input
-- Addition operation (⊕): Combines the skip connection with the processed features
-- Final ReLU activation after the addition

-The right block represents a bottleneck architecture that reduces computational cost by first reducing dimensions with 1x1 convolutions, processing with 3x3 convolutions, then expanding back to the original dimension.
-Both blocks implement the residual learning framework where the network learns residual functions with reference to the layer inputs.
+Neural network architecture diagram showing two parallel residual blocks.
+The left block processes a 64-dimensional input through two 3x3 convolutional layers with 64 filters each, connected by ReLU activations, with a skip connection that adds the input to the output before a final ReLU.
+The right block processes a 256-dimensional input through a 1x1 convolution (64 filters), followed by a 3x3 convolution (64 filters), then a 1x1 convolution (256 filters), with ReLU activations between layers and a skip connection adding the original input to the final output before ReLU.
+Both blocks demonstrate residual learning with identity mappings, commonly used in ResNet-style architectures.
+The left block maintains dimensionality while the right block uses bottleneck design with dimension reduction and expansion.
 ___

 Figure 5.
 A deeper residual function $\mathcal{F}$ for ImageNet.
 Left: a building block (on $56 \times 56$ feature maps) as in Fig. 3 for ResNet34.
 Right: a "bottleneck" building block for ResNet-50/101/152.